Abhishek-Bhosale-2002/portpholio/README.md

 This project is open-source and free to use.
 Feel free to customize and personalize the design to suit your needs!

 ---

-This README is clear, concise, and outlines the main features and steps to use the HTML resume template.
-You can adjust the sections based on the specific features of your project.